Josiah Ogden Watson: Plantation Owner

+Currently, much of the land is being developed into a residential community called Flowers Plantation.
+The Dr. Watson Inn, a bed and breakfast that is part of Flowers Plantation, sits on the original site of the manor house and has some of the original wood framework.

 Family

 Josiah Watson married Penninah Tartt of Edgecombe County, NC, on 6 December 1818.
 She was the daughter of Elnathan Tartt and Obedience Thomas.
 Their only child was a daughter Elizabeth Obedience Watson who was born 24 September 1819 and died 3 December 1839 in Wilmington, NC, on the way to Cuba for treatment of respiratory distress.
 Penninah Tartt Watson died 30 January 1848 at their home Sharon near Raleigh.

 Statesman

 J. O. Watson served for many years on the Johnston County Court of Pleas and Quarter Sessions as a Justice of Peace.
 He was elected to the 1828 North Carolina House of Commons representing Johnston County and served on the Committee of Education.
 He was a member of the Democratic Party and was a delegate to the Democratic National Conventions in 1835, 1844, and 1848.
 He ran on the presidential electoral ticket in 1832, 1836, and 1840 and was a member of the Electoral College in 1832, casting his vote for President Andrew Jackson, and in 1836, casting his vote for President Martin Van Buren.
 Josiah O. Watson ran unsuccessfully in 1841 for the 27th Congress of the United States House of Representatives, representing the 4th District of North Carolina.